nattirobbles/easy_money_ML/README.md

 ## 📊 Visualizations

-Dashboards built in Power BI to communicate insights:
+Interactive dashboards were developed using Power BI to explore customer behavior and business performance.

+These visualizations support the analysis of:

 * Customer segmentation
-* Product performance
+* Product performance and profitability
 * Propensity distribution
 * Campaign impact

+Screenshots of the dashboards are available in the `dashboards/` folder.

 ![Dashboard](dashboards/top_decile_profile.png)